-Patient and Public Involvement (PPI) can be a challenge - especially if you've never done it before or your research is lab-based.
+People affected by Parkinson’s have a vital role to play in shaping research.
+We recognise that patient and public involvement (PPI) can be challenging - especially if you've never done it before or your research is lab-based.

 Hands-on support from the Parkinson's UK Involvement team can make a huge difference, and you can access it by applying for a Research Involvement Award.

 Parkinson’s UK work with researchers to facilitate an initial meeting (in-person or online) with PPI contributors that meets the specific needs of the research.
 We support researchers in:

 Deciding how people can be involved

 Communicating with PPI contributors

 Where funds for supporting PPI are not available to the applicant, Parkinson’s UK will cover the cost of the meeting.